What We Believe

 Jesus Christ (The Son of God)

-Jesus is fully God and fully man.
-He lived a sinless life, sacrificed Himself on the cross for humanity’s sins, rose from the dead, and ascended to Heaven.
-He will return to establish God’s kingdom.
-Therefore, Jesus’ life, death, and resurrection are the cornerstone of the Christian faith, demonstrating God's love and providing the only way to salvation.
+Jesus Christ is fully God and fully man.
+He lived a sinless life, willingly gave Himself on the cross for the sins of humanity, rose bodily from the dead, and ascended into Heaven.
+He will return again to establish God’s Kingdom.
+Jesus’ life, death, and resurrection are the cornerstone of the Christian faith and the only means by which humanity can be reconciled to God.

-Humanity is created in God’s image to reflect His nature, steward the earth, and live in relationship with Him.
-Every person has intrinsic value and a divine purpose.
-We are called to love God, love others, and share the Gospel.
+Humanity is created in the image of God and designed to reflect His character, steward creation, and live in relationship with Him.
+Every person has inherent value and God-given purpose.
+Humanity is called to love God, love others, and bear witness to the Gospel.

 Genesis 1:27 | Micah 6:8